michiganrobotics/mbot/docs/hardware/classic/assembly/mbot-wiring.md

 |  3-heads jumper wire cable |1|
 |  4-40 thumb screw 3/8” |8|

-1. Plug the 2-pin header into the control board.
+1. **(Optional)** Plug the 2-pin header into the control board.
+This step is in beta for the automatic firmawre flash method (see [link](/docs/setup/firmware/#automatic-boot-mode)).
+You'll get more details about this during the firmware flashing step, so it's up to you whether to plug it in now or skip it for now.

     <a class="image-link" href="/assets/images/hardware/classic/assembly/wiring/1-final-assemble1.jpg">
         <img src="/assets/images/hardware/classic/assembly/wiring/1-final-assemble1.jpg" alt="" style="max-width:400px;"/>